jspecify/jspecify/README.md

 (This README is for the 0.1 milestone.
 For the main project README, see [our GitHub landing page](https://github.com/jspecify/jspecify).)

-This milestone will be tagged around August 19, 2020.

 To recognize the progress of the past two years, we've long wanted to declare a milestone.
 But we've held off, waiting until we had "something a select few end users could view" or "something that gives a tool author enough information to